Saskia-vB/eng57-vagrant-102-provisioning/README.md

 #### Installation

 To get this box running:
-1. clone the reproducible
+1. clone the repo
-2. make sure you are on the root of the project and can see the vagrantfile
+2. make sure you are on the root of the project and can see the Vagrant file
 3. then run:
 ```bash
 vagrant up